5 Things You Need to Know About Take-Home Cancer Treatments

 For breast cancer alone, most of the newest treatments are in pill form and taken at home, with more than 10 others expected in the pipeline.

-In Ontario, patients who are between the ages of 25 – 64 face two different cancer systems.
+In Ontario, patients who are under the age of 65 face two different cancer systems.
 One for IV treatments taken in the hospital that is fully funded.
 And another for treatments taken in pill form at home that includes delays, administrative challenges and out-of-pocket costs for the patient.
 If the best treatment for your cancer only comes in a pill, get ready for added stress and a significant hit to your bank account.

 BC, Alberta, Saskatchewan and Manitoba treat cancer drugs equally, regardless if they are taken at home or in the hospital.
 Patients get their approved treatment without delay or any out-of-pocket cost.